pmadinei/pmadinei/README.md

 :mortar_board: I am a PhD student at University of California, Santa Barbara in the field of Neuroscience.

-🔭 I’m currently working on Computational Neuroscience and Neuroinformatics
+🔭 I’m currently working on modeling of microstructure and self-organization of the brain serotonergic system

-🌱 I’m currently learning advanced Deep Learning applications in State-of-the-art microscopy imaging
+🌱 I’m currently learning advanced Deep Learning applications in advanced super resolution microscopy imaging

 👯 I’m looking to collaborate on applied Neuroscience advancements in Machine Learning domain